-In addition to filing the FAFSA, the student must complete entrance counseling and a Master Promissory Note (MPN) at the Department of Education Student Loans website, http://studentloans.gov.
+In addition to filing the FAFSA, the student must complete entrance counseling and a Master Promissory Note (MPN) on the Federal Student Aid webpage.
 Students may complete the entrance counseling and the MPN prior to receiving a loan award.

-If you have a complete financial aid file, your student loan and any other aid you are eligible for will be awarded.
+If a student has a complete financial aid file, a student loan and any other eligible aid will be awarded.

-• Freshmen students will be awarded \$5,500 (depending on need, \$2,000 or more will be unsubsidized).

-Sophomore students, who have completed at least 30 credit hours, will be awarded \$6,500 (\$2,000 or more will be unsubsidized).
+- Freshmen students will be awarded \$5,500 (depending on need, \$2,000 or more will be unsubsidized). - Sophomore students, who have completed at least 30 credit hours, will be awarded \$6,500 (\$2,000 or more will be unsubsidized).

-Prior to receiving loan funds, the student must go to WebAdvisor to print the award letter.
-Students must sign the award letter and return it to the Student Financial Aid Office to receive loan funds.
-Students must be enrolled in six (6) or more credits per semester in order to be eligible for loan funds.
+Prior to receiving loan funds, the student must go online via Self-Service to accept/decline the award(s).
+Students must be enrolled in six (6) or more credits (half-time) per semester in order to be eligible for loan funds.

-An independent student or a dependent student whose parent has been denied a parent loan and requires additional UNSUBSIDIZED LOAN FUNDS to pay for college expenses can request an additional \$4,000 unsubsidized loan using the additional unsubsidized Loan Request form, which can be found online at www.hagerstowncc.edu/financial-aid/forms.
+An independent student or a dependent student whose parent has been denied a parent loan and requires additional UNSUBSIDIZED LOAN FUNDS to pay for college expenses can request an additional \$4,000 unsubsidized loan using the additional unsubsidized loan request form, which can be found on the Additional Unsubsidized Loan Request webpage.

-The maximum loan amounts that may be borrowed by independent students or a dependent student whose parent has been denied a parent loan are:
+The maximum loan amounts that may be borrowed by independent students or a dependent student whose parent has been denied a parent PLUS loan are: